alephdata/aleph/docs/installation.md

 and `aleph_beat_1`.
 You can access these services anytime by running `docker-compose run <app|worker|beat> bash`.

+### Building from a clean state

+You can also build the Aleph images locally.
+This could be useful while working on the Dockerfile changes and new dependency upgrades.

+Aleph provides two commands to build the images.
+First one is `make base`, this will build the `pudo/aleph-base` image (this is an intermediary image with system-level dependencies for Aleph).
+The second one is `make build`, this will build the `pudo/aleph` image (this will generate a production ready image).

 ## Front-end

 Aleph is transitioning the front-end codebase towards a more modern